 The Truth About Military Financial Planning

 When I was starting off as a young financial advisor working for a small broker/dealer-style firm, they had me get all the licenses and basically said, “Hey, once you get the licenses, you're good to go.”
 Most of the firm was former military, and many of them were West Point grads, so I assumed things were good to go because I was licensed and had all this experience around me.
 But things definitely didn’t play out that way.
 I was working under a Certified Financial Planner and around many successful advisors in the firm, but it still seemed like everybody was just making things up as they went along.
-And even though these people were very successful, were making a lot of money, and had relatively happy clients, I just didn’t understand what it was all for.
+And even though these people were very successful, were making a lot of money, and had somewhat content clients, I just didn’t understand what it was all for.
 It was very confusing; but like any good soldier, I kept following orders.

 I also read all the books I could find about building a financial planning practice, because I was really struggling, and nobody was very good at teaching the “business” part of being a financial advisor.
 They just said, “Go talk to nice people and tell them to invest with you.”
 Gee, thanks for the tip…

 I realize now that this is normal in this industry; firms don't really teach you how to be successful, they just teach you how to bug your friends and family, which is difficult for a lot of new advisors, so there’s a 95% failure rate.
 In some ways that's good for people like me, because I was motivated by that pressure to go and figure out a way to provide value so that people would seek me out, and I wouldn’t have to bug my friends and family.
 As it turns out, I ended up creating something bigger that I believe will have a huge impact on the way people look at being a veteran in the next decade.

 Most financial advisors who don’t make it in the financial industry just think they weren't good at it.
 But that's not what's really happening.